According to the American Heart Association (AHA) recommendations, we should eat fruits and vegetables every day to protect our heart health.

 Apple

-A study published in the American Journal of Clinical Nutrition in 2020 found that eating two apples a day may help reduce the risk of heart disease in people with high LDL cholesterol levels.
+A study published in the American Journal of Clinical Nutrition in 2020 showed that eating two apples a day may help reduce the risk of heart disease in people with high LDL cholesterol levels.

 Pineapple